Carbon reduction plan

 As required by the Greening Government Commitments, FCDO Services currently only reports emissions data on its UK based operations.
 It reports Scope 1 (direct energy including logistics / distribution fleet) and 2 (indirect energy) emissions plus some elements of business travel and waste management from Scope 3.

-FCDO Services shares its sites with the Foreign, Commonwealth and Development Office (FCDO) and currently apportions most Scope 1 and 2 emissions on a per capita (staff FTE) basis.
+FCDO Services shares its sites with its parent department, the Foreign, Commonwealth and Development Office (FCDO), and currently apportions most Scope 1 and 2 emissions on a per capita (staff FTE) basis.

-From 2012/13 to 2020/21 FCDO Services’ work with non-FCDO customers was not included in the Greening Government Commitment data as the GGC Baseline Panel had deemed that they should be exempted from the scope.
+From 2012/13 to 2020/21 FCDO Services’ work with non-FCDO customers was not included in the Greening Government Commitment reported data, as the GGC Baseline Panel had deemed that they should be exempted from the scope.

-This decision was reversed in 2021, so reporting since 2021/22 has covered all of FCDO Services UK based activity.
+This decision was reversed in 2021, so reporting since 2021/22 has covered all FCDO Services UK based activity whoever the customer.

 The 2017/18 baseline emissions have been adjusted to include FCDO Services’ delivery for all customers.